oskarranhage/DIT257-Agile-software-project-management/README.md

 Agile software project management:

 How To run:
-Download the Project and open it in Intellji.
+Download the Project and open it in Intellij.
-We have JavaFX in files in side the project so you only need to fix Application options for the CLass Controller.Learno.
+We have JavaFX in files in side the project so you only need to fix Application options for the Class Controller.Learno.

 We need to add a VM option: --module-path (insert personal Path to the Fx Lib) --add-modules javafx.base,javafx.controls,javafx.fxml,javafx.graphics,javafx.media